 Want to learn a ton of vital (and addictively interesting) info about your Twitter followers in about 5 minutes?
+Then you need to take a look at your Twitter audience insights.

 As you can see, your insights are divided up into four main tabs.
 (Five, if you include the overview, but that’s all information you can find in the other sections anyway.)